Stranger in the Shogun's City

 Stranger in the Shogun's City: A Japanese Woman and Her World is a biographical book by Amy Stanley which was published on July 14, 2020 by Charles Scribner's Sons.

 Summary

-The book is about the history of Tokyo at half of nineteenth century and also a story of discontented and rebellious woman who sacrificed everything for being there.
-Stranger in the Shogun's City follows from her childhood through three marriages and a famine.
-The full book is about that how she recreated herself by using the city.
+The book is about the history of Tokyo at half of nineteenth century and also the story of a discontented and rebellious woman who sacrificed everything for being there.
+Stranger in the Shogun's City follows her from childhood through three marriages and a famine, recreating herself in the city.